Tyrn/wei/the-insider-en.typ

      Suddenly a car  slowed  down.
 Ashinik  nervously saw  that it was not a truck but  rather a  passenger car shaped like a tiny bug.
-The  driver threw open a door - after a brief hesitation Ashinik climbed inside.
+The  driver threw open a door---after a brief hesitation Ashinik climbed inside.
 They drove in silence for a while.

      "Are you going to the construction site?" the driver asked.
 He spoke in